hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 <img src="../img/Duplicate_reads.png" width="800">
 </p>

-Now we will add the command to our script that allows us to mark and remove duplicates in `Picard`:
+Now we will add the command to our script that allows us to mark and remove duplicates in Picard:

 ```
 # Mark and remove duplicates